Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 I'll include here weights visualizations for the following classes:

 - [autos](#autos-class).

 - [graphics](#graphics-class).

 - [medicine](#medicine-class).

 - [politics middle east](#politics-middle-east-class).

 Visualizations for the rest of the classes can be found [here](https://github.com/Reslan-Tinawi/20-newsgroups-Text-Classification/tree/master/assets/model-coefficients)

-These charts shows us what our SVM model actually learned from the data.
+These charts show us what the SVM model actually learned from the data, on the left the negative features , which means that if they occured in a document the corresponding class probability will be very low, whilst the positive feautres (on the right) increase the class probability.

+The *influence* of a feature (positively or negatively) is shown as the bar size.

 ### Autos class